-As adoptive and special needs parents, our style of parenting can be quite different from most parents.
-Because of our children’s traumatic pasts, there are reasons why we do the things we do, expect the things we expect, and redirect the way we redirect.
+As adoptive and special needs parents, our style of parenting can be quite different from traditional parents.
+Because of our children’s traumatic pasts, there are reasons why we do the things we do, expect the things we expect, and structure the way we structure.

 My son’s coach meant well.
 He really did.
 His fatherly instincts told him to comfort my son and try to remedy the situation by loaning him his gloves.
 The temperature at game time was a brisk 30 degrees.
 The sun was up, but slow to melt the frost that fell in the early morning hours when it was much colder.
 My son stood on the sideline shivering, crying, snot running down his upper lip, and looking as if he were close to death.

-I stood on the opposite sideline, glaring at him as he did so, feeling absolutely no sympathy.
+I stood on the opposite sideline, glaring at him, feeling absolutely no sympathy.

-In fact, through my anger, I reflected back on the night before, when I was digging out knit caps and gloves in preparation for his game.
+In fact, in my frustration, I reflected back on the night before, when I was digging out knit caps and gloves in preparation for his game.
 And since I’m a college-educated person I paid attention to the evening weather report.
-I listened when the weather man said that the next morning would be below normal.
-He even went as far as to say, “If your son or daughter is playing soccer, football or fall baseball, you will want to dress them warm!”
-Ironic.
+I listened when the weather man said the next morning would be below normal.
+He even went as far as to say, “If your son or daughter is playing fall sports, you will want to dress them warm!”

 Some of the parents nearby gave me nasty looks.
-Some tried to remedy the situation by getting involved.
+Some even tried to get involved (eh hem…butt in!).
 I’m sure I was labeled as a terrible father that day.
 But the highlight of this experience was the email I received from his coach, later that afternoon, saying “Next time we have a game with those temperatures please make sure to properly dress your son.”
 He then explained his strategy for making sure his son was dressed for chilly game-time temperatures.

 And that’s when it hit me- This world will never understand how or why I parent my special-needs son the way I do, and that’s okay!
 Many would look at that experience and consider it normal 9-year old behavior.
 It was the farthest thing from it.